nothinux/octo-proxy/README.md

 - Accept TCP connection and forward/mirror it to TLS (w/ mTLS)
 - Accept TLS (w/ mTLS) connection and forward/mirror it to TCP
 - Accept TLS (w/ mTLS) connection and forward/mirror it to TLS (w/ mTLS)
+- Support for multiple targets, accessed in random order (load balancer)
 - Reload configuration or certificate without dropping connection
 - Expose metrics that can be consumed by prometheus